Abortion Pill Denton, TX

 - It is not available through a pharmacy, but is only available by an authorized provider.

 - The FDA strongly cautions against the use of mifepristone obtained over the Internet.1

 - Because of complications, the FDA keeps close track.2

 - The abortion pill is not the same as the emergency contraception.

 - For women who change their minds after taking just the mifepristone, it may be possible to rescue the pregnancy.
 For more information, see: The Abortion Pill Reversal.

-Make an appointment today to learn more about how it works, potential risks and complications.
+Make an appointment today to learn more about at-home abortion pills in Texas.